-This navigation GPS is lacking a few features typically found in the best GPS units like the Rand McNally OverDryve.
-First, it lacks both Bluetooth and Wi-Fi, meaning you can’t pair your smartphone with the device.
+First, there's no Bluetooth and Wi-Fi, meaning you can’t pair your smartphone with the device.
 This could decrease your ability to keep your focus on the road, since connecting your smartphone allows you to send and receive text messages and calls, play music and receive live traffic updates.
 Second, it doesn’t have voice-activated navigation, so you’ll have to type your intended destination into the device manually.

-Despite those shortcomings, the Drive 50LMT is a solid navigation system.
+Despite the shortcomings in terms of features, the Drive 50LMT is a solid navigation system.
 You get Garmin’s navigation platform, which allows you to create one or more waypoints along the way to your ultimate destination.
 It then calculates the most efficient route that includes every waypoint you added.

 The navigation software gives you advance notice of upcoming turns and even tells you what lane you need to get into for an upcoming turn.
 The landmark guidance function shows simplistic representations of nearby landmarks so you can more easily recognize where you are and where to make turns.
 It also has a speed limit indicator, which tells you both your current speed and the speed limit of the road you’re driving on.
 This can help you avoid a speeding ticket if you’re driving on an unfamiliar road.